scred47/pleezer/CONTRIBUTING.md

 1. **Create a Branch**: Always create a new branch for each feature or bug fix.
 Avoid committing directly to the `main` branch.
 Use descriptive branch names.
 2. **Test Your Code**: Ensure your code works as expected before submitting a pull request.
 Cross-platform testing is encouraged if possible.
-3. **Update the Changelog**: Update the [CHANGELOG.md](https://github.com/roderickvd/pleezer/blob/main/CHANGELOG.md) file with a summary of your changes under the "Unreleased" section.
+3. **Update the Changelog**: Update the [Changelog](https://github.com/roderickvd/pleezer/blob/main/CHANGELOG.md) with a summary of your changes under the "Unreleased" section.
 Follow the [Keep a Changelog](https://keepachangelog.com/) format.
 4. **Open a Pull Request**: Submit a pull request against the `main` branch.
 Include a clear description of your changes and reference any related issues.
 Use descriptive and imperative commit messages.
 5. **Review Process**: We will review your pull request as soon as possible, but response times can vary.
 6. **Testing**: While writing new tests is encouraged, it's not required at this stage as we do not yet have a test harness.
 Just make sure your code passes any existing tests.